Hartlepool Electric Tramways

 Photographs of Hartlepools electric tramways, either in its early years (under the General Electric Tramways Company; 1895 to 1899) or subsequently under the auspices of the Hartlepool Electric Tramways Company (1899 to 1912) and West Hartlepool Corporation (1912 to 1927) are very thin on the ground, and those showing staff are rarer still.

 The only photograph I am aware of which unequivocally depicts staff in GETCo days suggests that uniforms may not have been issued to tramcar crews, as both the motorman and conductor are wearing different jackets, seemingly without insignia, together with informal headgear, again devoid of badges.
-Given that this is based on a single photograph, some degree of caution must however be exercised in interpreting it.
+Given that this is based on a single photograph, some degree of caution must, however, be exercised in interpreting it.

 During the HETCo era, a bonus was given to tramcar staff for good conduct; the recipients were not only paid extra per week, but also had this denoted by means of a chevron on their jacket sleeve (up to three).

-At the time of the the hand-over to the corporation, there were 19 conductors, 20 motormen, 3 inspectors, 1 chief inspector and 10 parcels boys (messengers).
+At the time of the hand-over to the corporation, there were 19 conductors, 20 motormen, 3 inspectors, 1 chief inspector and 10 parcels boys (messengers).

 During the Great War, like the majority of UK tramway systems, the WHCT took on women workers to replace male staff lost to the armed services.
 The first conductresses started work on the 1st November 1915, with the first motorwomen following a little later, possibly in late 1916.
-By June 1917, all the conducting staff were women, a situation which presumably persisted until shortly after the end of the war.
+By June 1917, all the conducting staff were women, a situation that presumably persisted until shortly after the end of the war.
 The last conductresses are thought to have left as late as 1921.

 The WHCT also employed inspectresses, as well as female parcels messengers.
 It is currently unclear what uniforms all these ladies wore, as photographs of any of them are yet to come to light.